 Child abuse and neglect include all forms of physical and emotional harm, sexual abuse, neglect, and exploitation that results in actual or potential harm to the child's health, development or dignity.
 Within this broad definition, five subtypes can be distinguished – physical abuse; sexual abuse; neglect and negligent treatment; emotional abuse; and exploitation.

-The Cook Children's Child Advocacy Resources and Evaluation (CARE) team provides medical and forensic evaluations for victims.
+The Cook Children's Child Advocacy Resource and Evaluation (C.A.R.E.) team provides medical and forensic evaluations for victims.

 - Sexual abuse – inappropriate touching, indecent exposure, and exploitation, including human trafficking

 - Physical abuse – punching, beating, kicking, biting, shaking, or threatening with any type of weapon

 - Neglect – malnourishment, dirty clothing and living quarters, child left alone for long periods of time, frequent absences and tardiness at school

 - Emotional abuse – extreme punishment such as being locked in a room or closet or denied food or water, name calling, belittling, blaming, withholding love